lilwynne/echosift-reviews-scraper/README.md

 - 📊 Display KPI cards, sentiment distribution, and a current sentiment snapshot with Recharts.
 - 🧩 Organize pain points, feature requests, and typical user voices in a priority-style insight board.
 - 🧾 Expand insight cards to inspect supporting review evidence from the original scraped data.
+- 🧷 Use the Chrome extension to analyze supported product pages from an in-page floating button.
+- ⚡ Reuse in-flight extension analysis requests and cache successful same-page results in the browser session.
 - 🌐 Switch the UI between Simplified Chinese, Traditional Chinese, and English.
 - 🛡️ Protect the analysis API with URL validation, rate limiting, concurrency limits, request timeouts, and an in-memory analysis cache.